 - What is Innovation and where does it happen in a business?
-Definitions, Types and Forms. - Ten Types of Innovation Introduction to the Framework - Group Formation and Ice-Breaking Group Work: Manipulative Verbs. - Reading Assignment for session 2: - o Dyer, J., Gregersen, H., Christensen, C. "The Innovators DNA", Harvard Business Review, December 2009: 60-67.
+Definitions, Types and Forms. - Ten Types of Innovation Introduction to the Framework - Group Formation and Ice-Breaking Group Work: Manipulative Verbs (time allowing).

+Reading Assignment for session 2:

+Dyer, J., Gregersen, H., Christensen, C. "The Innovators DNA", Harvard Business Review, December 2009: 60-67.
 Classic HBR reading.

 Session 2.
-Ten Types of Innovation: Group work and FIRST GROUP PITCH @20:50
+Ten Types of Innovation: Group work and FIRST GROUP PITCH @20:50 o Pisano, G. "You Need an Innovation Strategy", HBR, June 2015: 60-67.

-- In-class Group Work on the Ten Types to present in slides and a short pitch 20:50-21:30. - Reading Assignments for session 3: - o Pisano, G. "You Need an Innovation Strategy", HBR, June 2015: 60-67.
+In-class Group Work on the Ten Types to present in slides and a short pitch 20:50-21:30.

+Reading Assignments for session 3: